Betrothal of Jesus: Surprising New Perspective

 Neither by the blood of goats and calves, but by his own blood he entered in once into the holy place, having obtained eternal redemption for us.
 (Hebrews 9:12)

-Even when we have been led away captive by the enemy of our soul, Jesus agrees to redeem us because the Bridegroom loves his bride.
+Even when the enemy of our soul has led us away captive, Jesus agrees to redeem us.
+The Bridegroom loves his bride.

 Mohar and Mattan (Bride Price)

 Women were highly valued in Jewish culture.
-The Mohar was paid to the bride’s father as compensation for the loss of his daughter, a cherished member of his household.
+The Mohar was paid to the bride’s father as compensation for the loss of his daughter.
+She was a cherished member of his household.
 The bride price could be paid in clothing, jewelry, money, animals, or service.

 Abraham’s servant gave gifts to Rebekah’s father for the Mohar (Gen 24:53).
 Jacob gave Rachael’s brother seven years of service for the Mahar, first for Leah and then for Rachael.
 (Gen 29:20).